-Pl 110 Philosophical Problems - The World
+Pl 110 Philosophical Problems -

-Introduction to the nature of philosophic inquiry and its justification; examination of the basic metaphysical problems of language, logic, predication, cause, movement, unity, potency and actuality.
+The World 5 credits Introduction to the nature of philosophic inquiry and its justification; examination of the basic metaphysical problems of language, logic, cause, movement, knowledge, reality, human existence and God.
 Presented within a global historical context by examining these problems as experienced by the pre-Socratics, Plato, Aristotle and selected medieval, modern and contemporary philosophers.

-Pl 125 Introduction to

-Ancient Greek Philosophy 5 credits Readings from source material of the philosophy of the ancient Greeks.
-Investigation of the topics, problems and doctrines of the pre-Socratics, Plato and Aristotle.

-- Pl 150 Introduction to Medieval Philosophy 4 credits Synthesis of medieval philosophy in its historical perspective with a particular examination of the themes of Arabic, Scholastic and Nominalist metaphysics. - Pl 175 Introduction to Modern Philosophy 5 credits Readings from source material of the modern philosophers.
+- Pl 125 Introduction to Ancient Greek Philosophy 5 credits Readings from source material of the philosophy of the ancient Greeks.
+Investigation of the topics, problems and doctrines of the pre-Socratics, Plato and Aristotle. - Pl 150 Introduction to Medieval Philosophy 4 credits Synthesis of medieval philosophy in its historical perspective with a particular examination of the themes of Arabic, Scholastic and Nominalist metaphysics. - Pl 175 Introduction to Modern Philosophy 5 credits Readings from source material of the modern philosophers.
 Investigation of topics, problems and doctrines of selected authors from Descartes to Kant. - Pl 220 Philosophical Problems Man 5 credits Systematic study of man, his nature and his powers.
 Special emphasis on the human knowing process and the problems of human freedom and personal responsibility.
-Prerequisite: Pl 110. - Pl 225 Cognitional Analysis 5 credits Study of the dynamics of man's cognitional structure and of the implications of this dynamism for metaphysics and ethics based on Lonergan's "Insight" and related writings.
+Prerequisite: Pl 110. - Pl 230 Cognitional Analysis 5 credits Study of the dynamics of man's cognitional structure and of the implications of this dynamism for metaphysics and ethics based on Lonergan's "Insight" and related writings.
 Prerequisite: Pl 220. - Pl 250 Ethics 5 credits General theory of moral behavior, ethics as a science, the purpose of human life and the means of attaining this goal.
-Applications of philosophy general ethical theory in specific instances.
-Prerequisite: Pl 220.
+Applications of general ethical theory in specific instances.
+Prerequisite: PI 220.